Selling art prints is a great way to earn passive income from purchased original art.

 Printing Different Mediums

-One of the most significant decisions an artist has to make is what type of medium they want to use for their work.
+One of the most significant decisions an artist has to make is the medium they want to use for their work.
 Each medium has its own unique set of properties that can create very different effects.
 For example, watercolor paintings are known for their delicate, transparent quality, while oil paintings have a rich, luscious texture.
 Drawings can be either loose and gestural or highly detailed and precise.
 When making prints of these artworks, there are a few key differences to keep in mind.

 Watercolor paintings are difficult to reproduce as prints because the transparent nature of the medium means that colors can often bleed through the paper.